If you’re a student, you’ve probably heard of Adderall and modafinil.

 In the most basic sense, a eugeroic is any compound that promotes wakefulness.

-They’re also used off-label to help people stay alert at work or school in order to achieve longer working hours and get more out of their work or study session.
+They’re also used off-label to help people stay alert at work or school to achieve longer working hours and get more out of their work or study session.

 - Obstructive sleep apnea